-Chiney Ogwumike praisesWNBA security after fan incident
+Chiney Ogwumike praises security after WNBA fan incident

 Chiney Ogwumike says she was able to step between the man and her sister and security took the man to the ground without incident.
 He was charged with misdemeanor trespassing.

 Chiney Ogwumike says she and her sister have no concerns for their safety on the court.

-She says she looks at the incident as a “glass half-full” situation, proving that the WNBA has die-hard fans.
+“If you look at the situation as the glass half full and I do, the WNBA is proven now to have some die-hard fans,” she said.
+“People sometimes ask the question, ‘Who are the fans of this league?’
+Well, these fans go hard.”

+The Connecticut Sun said there were no changes to security at the Mohegan Sun Arena as a result of the incident.